 This drastic lifestyle change may be overwhelming.
 That being said, if changing your diet can significantly improve your quality of life, it may be worth a try if someone is up to it.

 Sample AIP Menu

 AIP Lunch: Spaghetti squash with ground beef with a side salad

 AIP Dinner: Salmon, sweet potato wedges, sauteed mushrooms in coconut oil

 AIP Snack: Plantain chips

 But, now we know the effect of diet on autoimmune disease is real.
-The studies done thus far on the specific effect of the AIP diet on autoimmune disease have been positive.
+Thus far, the studies done on the specific effect of the AIP diet on autoimmune disease have been positive.
 They have been shown to help lower inflammation and improve quality of life by reducing symptoms and improving energy.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.